eamsen/transit-planner/README.md

-Transit Planner - an experiment on transfer patterns robustness
+Transit Planner - An Experiment on Transfer Patterns Robustness
 ===============================================================